Carrington College (US): Academics

 Carrington College campuses offer programs that lead to a Certificate of Achievement or Associate of Science Degree.
 Carrington College provides employment-focused, outcome-based, postsecondary education and training with a focus in the healthcare industry, in areas including medical, dental, administrative, veterinary and health studies programs.

 Curriculum

 Carrington College offers 26 programs through five areas of focus including medicine, health studies, dentistry, administration, or veterinary medicine.
-Some of the programs include health care administration, pharmacy technology, practical nursing, criminal justice: corrections, veterinary assisting, and dental assisting.
+Some of the programs include health care administration, pharmacy technology, practical nursing, veterinary assisting, and dental assisting.

 Accreditation

 Carrington College is regionally accredited by the Accrediting Commission for Community and Junior Colleges.
 Additionally, many of the programs at Carrington College are accredited by specialized accrediting bodies, which focus on specific occupational fields such as the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the American Society of Health System Pharmacists, and the American Veterinary Medical Association.

 Campuses and centers

 Carrington College is based in Sacramento, California.
 The college has 17 campuses and centers in seven states including California, Arizona, Idaho, New Mexico, Nevada, Oregon, and Washington.

 Carrington College campuses and center locations include: